wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <summary>How to enable HIDPI：</summary>

 ⚠️Attention：
-according to you OS version,the program which you will use is different.
+according to your OS version,the program which you will use is different.
 BigSur：[click to download](https://github.com/ske1996/matebook-13-2019-oc-efi/raw/master/Bigsur/%EF%BC%88BigSur%E6%96%B9%E6%A1%882%EF%BC%89hidpi.zip)
 Catalina：https://github.com/xzhih/one-key-hidpi